Interface NotificationMessage

 Sender Tokens

-Subjects, messages, and text may contain sender tokens which are automatically replaced based on the sender set inNotificationParameters
+Subjects, messages, and text may contain sender tokens which are automatically replaced based on the sender set inNotificationParameters.
+If the sender is not set, sender tokens will resolve to System values.

 Sender tokens include: